-Intercultural Communication introduces students to the cultural variables and factors in the communication process.
+Intercultural Communication introduces students to cultural variables in the communication process.
 Emphasis is given to communicating effectively in diverse social and professional environments.
 Focus will also be given to the analysis and comparisons of message perception, verbal and nonverbal communication, communication climates and language interpretation in interactions between people from different cultures.
 Activities are designed to develop communication skills that improve competence in intercultural situations.
 (A, CSU-GE, UC, I) (C-ID COMM 150)